botwiki/botmakers.org-v1/README.md

 You can also edit the file `main/handlebars` inside the `views/layouts` folder and remove the line that says `{{> visitor_stats }}` and get rid of the file completely.

 As for hosting your signup page on Heroku, note that Heroku's free plan [forces your app to sleep for a few hours every day](https://www.heroku.com/pricing), so I don't recommend using Heroku if you expect a lot of traffic spread roughly evenly throughout the day, as you might lose signups.

-And finally, you might also want to update the [error messages](https://github.com/botwiki/botmakers.org/blob/master/botmakers.js#L49) to include your email/link to your Twitter page/etc.

 If you want to develop this app, you can run `gulp.js`.
 The app will run at `http://localhost:3011/`, and there is a proxy at `http://localhost:4000/` that has code hot swapping (changes to the styles or script files are immediately visible without reloading the page).